durierem/dotrs/README.md

 on GitHub (or other) if you don't already have one.
 Use the following command to initialize dotrs :

-`$ dotrs --init REMOTE-URL`
+`$ dotrs init REMOTE-URL`

 ## Usage

 ### Adding files and saving changes

-Add a file to the local repository with `--add`.
+Add a file to the source repository with the `add` command.
 This will cause dotrs to keep track of the file:

-`$ dotrs --add ~/.bashrc`
+`$ dotrs add ~/.bashrc`

-Similarly, use `--remove` to stop dotrs from tracking a file.
+Similarly, use `remove` to stop dotrs from tracking a file.

 Once files have been added or modified, save the changes with:

-`$ dotrs --save`
+`$ dotrs save`

-It will copy all the tracked files to the local repository and push to remote.
+It will copy all the tracked files to the source repository and push to remote.

 ### Retrieving files and applying

 To pull the latest changes from the remote repository and replace all your currently tracked files, simply use:

-`$ dotrs --apply`
+`$ dotrs apply`

 ### Checking for tracked files

-Use `--list` to view all currently tracked files.
+Use the `list` command to view all currently tracked files.